 Any report of sexual violence is likely to be traumatic for the victim.
-However, reports of rape and assault by penetration are likely to be especially difficult for the victim and close proximity with the alleged perpetrator is likely to be especially distressing.
-Whilst the school/college establishes the facts of the case and starts the process of liaising with Children's Social Care and the Police, the alleged perpetrator will usually be removed from any classes they share with the victim.
-Consideration will also be given to how best to keep the victim and alleged perpetrator a reasonable distance apart on school/college premises and on transport to and from the school/college, where appropriate.
-These actions are in the best interests of both children and should not be perceived to be a judgment on the guilt of the alleged perpetrator.
+However, reports of rape and assault by penetration are likely to be especially difficult for the victim and close proximity with the alleged perpetrator(s) is/are likely to be especially distressing.
+Whilst the school establishes the facts of the case and starts the process of liaising with Children's Social Care and the Police, the alleged perpetrator(s) will usually be removed from any classes they share with the victim.
+Consideration will also be given to how best to keep the victim and alleged perpetrator(s) a reasonable distance apart on school/college premises and on transport to and from the school, where appropriate.
+These actions are in the best interests of both children and should not be perceived to be a judgment on the guilt of the alleged perpetrator(s).

-For other reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator and considerations regarding shared classes, sharing school/college premises and transport, will be considered immediately.
+For other reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator(s) and considerations regarding shared classes, sharing school premises and transport, will be considered immediately.

-In all cases, the wishes of the victim, the nature of the allegations and the protection of all children in the school or college will be especially important when considering any immediate actions.
+In all cases, the initial report should be carefully evaluated, reflecting the consideration set out at paragraph 464 KCSIE, the wishes of the victim, the nature of the allegations and the protection of all children in the school or college will be especially important when considering any immediate actions.